 You can also read its man page by entering the following command:

 Checking the installation of all partitions and disks

-The df command only displays free disk space for mounted file systems.
+The df command only displays free disk space on Linux for mounted file systems.
 If you are running multiple Linux distributions on a single hard disk or your system is equipped with multiple disks, you need to mount them first to see the free space on the disk or partition.

 Use the lsblk command to access information about all system partitions and disks.

 You can mount a disk partition once you know its name via the following command:

 Method 2: Linux du command

 The du command is handy for tracking disk space hogs and knowing the names of files that take up the most disk space.
 As a result, by entering the du command in ubuntu, the user will see the consumption of files, folders, etc., in kilobytes.

 The syntax of this command is as follows: